-This Non-financial Performance Declaration (Déclaration de Performance Extra-Financière, or DPEF in French), included within the management report, follows on from the transposition of the European Directive on non-financial communication into French law.
+This statement of non-financial performance (Déclaration de Performance Extra-Financière, or DPEF in French), included within the management report, follows on from the transposition of the European Directive on non-financial communication into French law.

 All the Group's activities are included within the scope of this declaration, albeit with a particular focus placed on paper production operations, the business line to which the majority of the non-financial elements correspond.